 We at Grammarly know how unsettling it can feel when you aren’t fully understood.
 That’s why we’ve had your back for a while now with our clarity suggestions, which help ensure that your wording is concise and clear to your audience.
 These suggestions help you identify passive voice, run-on sentences, or overly wordy paragraphs, any of which can make your writing hard to absorb.

-Now Grammarly’s browser extension does you one better by not only flagging those issues but also offering Premium suggestions that help you rewrite entire sentences, so your point always comes across as intended.
+Now Grammarly does you one better by not only flagging those issues but also offering Premium suggestions that help you rewrite entire sentences, so your point always comes across as intended.
 These full-sentence rewrites are a game-changer, streamlining the editing process by giving you concrete direction on how to transform your writing.

 When it comes to writing clearly, one of the most common issues people have is constructing overly wordy or run-on sentences.
 No judgment!
 This tends to happen when we write hurriedly and want to translate all of our fast-moving ideas into words.
-The new and improved Grammarly browser extension is here to help.
+Grammarly is here to help.

 When you open Grammarly, you’ll see a list of suggestions, organized by theme.
 Scroll down the list and you’ll find clarity suggestions indicated with a blue dot.
 Suggestions for wordy or run-on sentences will be indicated with a “Rephrase sentence” label.
 Click into it to find your original sentence rewritten as two sentences or with fewer, more direct words that make the message clearer and more straightforward.

 Regardless of the specific issue the suggestion is solving, with one click of the “Replace with This Version” button, voila—your writing will be much clearer than before.
 If you simply want to see the new, cleaned-up version, you can uncheck the “Highlight Changes” box beneath the button (or leave the box in its default checked state to see the suggested changes in the context of your original sentence).